 The driver is designed so that heat is dissipated via air convection and conduction through the enclosure.
-Install the driver on a flat metal plate [material: aluminium, 200×200×2 mm (7.87×7.87×0.08 in.) equivalent] having excellent heat conductivity.
+Install the driver on a flat metal plate [material: aluminium, $200 \times 200 \times 2 \text{ mm} (7.87 \times 7.87 \times 0.08 \text{ in.})$ equivalent ] having excellent heat conductivity.
 When two or more drivers are to be installed side by side, provide 20 mm (0.79 in.) and 25 mm (0.98 in.) clearances in the horizontal and vertical directions, respectively.
 When installing the driver inside an enclosure, use two screws (M4, not included) to secure the driver through the mounting holes.

-- Install the driver inside an enclosure whose pollution degree is 2 or better environment, or whose degree of protection is IP54 minimum. - Do not install any equipment that generates a large amount of heat or noise near the driver. - Do not install the driver underneath the controller or other equipment vulnerable to heat. - If the ambient temperature of the driver exceeds 50 °C (122 °F), improve the ventilation condition. - Be sure to install the driver vertically (vertical position).
+- Install the driver in an enclosure whose degree of protection is IP54 minimum when used in a pollution degree 3 environment. - Do not install any equipment that generates a large amount of heat or noise near the driver. - Do not install the driver underneath the controller or other equipment vulnerable to heat. - If the ambient temperature of the driver exceeds 50 °C (122 °F), improve the ventilation condition. - Be sure to install the driver vertically (vertical position).